A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Applications to other geometric flows

 Based on the same spirit, we can propose the following second-order BGN2 scheme.

 (\textbf{BGN2 scheme for AP-CSF}):~ For $m\ge 1$, find $(\mathbf{X}^{m+1}, \kappa^{m+1})\in [V^h]^2\times V^h$ such that

 for all $(\varphi^h, \bm{\omega}^h)\in V^h\times [V^h]^2$.
 Similarly, the stiffness matrix of the linear system to be solved in \eqref{AP-CSF:BGN2} is exactly the same as the BGN1 scheme \eqref{AP-CSF:BGN1}, whose well-posedness has been established in \cite[Theorem 90]{BGN20}.
-Additionally, a mild energy stability can be easily obtained under the same conditions as stated in Theorem \ref{CSF:Mild energy stability}.
+The equi-BGN1 scheme \cite{BGN20} and equi-BGN2 scheme can be derived in a similar manner.
+Similarly, unconditional interlaced energy stability for the equi-BGN2 scheme can be obtained.